SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 * If you prefer non-interactive mode, enter all required parameters in one command.

-`teamsfx new --interactive false --capabilities "dashboard-tab" --programming-language "typescript" --folder "./" --app-name dashboard-cli-001`
+`teamsfx new --interactive false --capabilities "dashboard" --programming-language "typescript" --folder "./" --app-name dashboard-cli-001`

 After you successfully created the project, you can quickly start local debugging via `F5` in VSCode.
 Select `Debug (Edge)` or `Debug (Chrome)` debug option of your preferred browser. after running this template and you will see a tab app loaded as below: